 Multinational executives and managers are exempt from the PERM labor certification requirement.
 Our firm represents multinational executives and managers who are “starting-up” business operations in the U.S. for foreign corporations as well those being transferred to the U.S. by large international corporations based in the U.S. or abroad.

-Typically multinational executives and managers are admitted to the US using L-1A visas.
+Typically multinational executives and managers are first admitted to the US on L-1A visas.

 If You Want the Best Result Possible

 “Mr. Shusterman and his law firm have represented both me personally and the nonprofit organization that I am associated with.
 The cases have ranged from the simple to the complex and contentious.
 Each case has been successfully completed.
 It is very simple – if you want the best result possible, then select the Law Offices of Carl Shusterman.”

 - Richard B. Knapp, Chicago, Illinois

 To be admitted as immigrants, multinational executives and managers must have been employed in a managerial or executive capacity for at least one out of the past three years.
 The past employment must be with the same employer, an affiliate, a parent or a subsidiary.

 To qualify as an executive, a person must:

 - direct the management of the organization or a major component or function of the organization;